romainlafarguette/romainlafarguette.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the website of Romain Lafarguette (罗哲文),  Ph.D., senior vice president, quant strategist at the Government of Singapore Investment Corporation (GIC), the sovereign wealth fund of Singapore.
+Welcome to the website of Romain Lafarguette (罗哲文),  Ph.D., lead quant strategist, senior vice president at the Government of Singapore Investment Corporation (GIC), the sovereign wealth fund of Singapore.

-I work for the Fixed Income and Multi-Assets (FIMA) department of GIC, where I develop quantitative models for portfolio construction and assets allocation, supporting the daily management of USD multi-billions portfolios.
+I manage a team of 6 quants in global macro modeling and asset allocation.
+We support the management and allocation of USD multi-billions portfolios in multi-assets space for GIC Fixed Income and Multi-Assets (FIMA) department.

-I also design and implement quantitative macroeconomic signals (forecasting, nowcasting, regimes modeling, etc.) and leverage density modeling and optimization methods for asset allocation.
-I use  alternative and standard  data, statistics (frequentist  and Bayesian), and machine learning, mostly in the time series space.
-I also handle backtesting, package deployment and some quant production-related issues.
+We design and implement quantitative macroeconomic signals (forecasting, nowcasting, regimes modeling, etc.) and leverage density modeling and optimization methods for asset allocation.
+We use  alternative and standard  data, statistics (frequentist  and Bayesian), and machine learning, mostly in the time series space.
+We also handle backtesting, package deployment and some quant production-related issues.

 I  combine technical  skills  in  financial modeling, programming,  and  quantitative macroeconomics with more than 10-year operational experience with  [ADIA](https://www.adia.ae/) - the sovereign wealth fund of Abu Dhabi, the  [International
 Monetary Fund](https://www.imf.org/en/Home) in Washington D.C. and the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html) in Frankfurt.